Home

 Planting the bulbs

 Planting the bulb -- The top of the bulb usually is pointier than the bottom, which is flatter and may have dried roots.
 If you can't tell which end is the top, just plant them sideways and they will straighten themselves out as they grow.
 Bury them so the top of the bulb is about ½ inch (1-2 cm) deep.
-In mid-October, water the soil lightly until it is slightly moist (not saturated), and keep it this moist until they sprout.
+In mid-October, water the soil lightly until it is slightly moist throughout (but not saturated), and keep it this moist until they sprout.

 Climate -- Throughout winter, it likes temperatures between about 48 and 72 degrees F (9-22 degrees C).
 Warmer temperatures in winter may make the plants lanky and the flower color might not be as intense.
 Indoors, you can keep them on the floor of a cooler room.
 Outdoors, keep them from freezing.

 Pests to watch for -- Mealy bugs might grow on the bulbs indoors - look for cottony growth on the leaves near the soil, which means the bugs are on the bulb.
 Try using an insecticidal soap soil drench to kill mealy bugs.
+Watch for other pests that might affect your plants.

 More info on this plant